Nameles-Org/Nameles/README.md

 ## 2. Install Nameles <a name="install"></a>

-There easiest way to install Nameless is on a single machine using as the instructions on section 2.1 below.
+You can install Nameless on a single machine or a cluster of multiple machines following the instructions on section 2.1 below.
+There are two options:

-- single configuration on a single machine
+- single configuration deployment
-- multiple configuration on a single machine
+- multiple configuration deployment

-There is an experimental option, where you can configure a docker cluster in a way where you follow the 2.1. install procedure, and then allocate resources within the docker cluster per service/module.
+If you install Nameles on a multiple machine docker cluster/swarm, then you have two options: a) where you let docker allocate resources per service b) where you allocate reseources yourself.

 ### 2.1 Installation with Setup Script <a name="single"></a>